-Respective responsibilities
+Respective Responsibilities

-The Company's Board of Directors is responsible for the preparation and fair presentation of the Disclosures in accordance with the Directive.
-Our responsibility is to express an independent conclusion in relation to the fair presentation of the Disclosures, in all material respects, in accordance with the requirements of the Directive.
+The Company's Board of Directors is responsible for the preparation and fair presentation of the Disclosures to enable the Company to comply with the Disclosure Requirements.

+Our responsibility is to express an independent limited assurance conclusion on whether any matters have come to our attention that cause us to believe that the Disclosures are not fairly presented, in all material respects, in accordance with the Disclosure Requirements.